 “My aim is to raise awareness of things I believe in and let other people express their beliefs too.
 I was in New York and felt a wave of deep frustration and depression.
 Those events were degrading for me on a personal level.
 I had to do something positive that would cultivate pride in order to stop those feelings from eating me up.
 My first selfie was of me wearing a crown of flowers, which evoked a sense of royalty and elegance.”

 This is the outfit that caused such a frenzy on social media.
 Tribal chic at its best, the dramatic black and white stripes mimic zebra’s hide.
 The broad shoulders are a striking contrast to the fitting bodice that flares out on the sides in a partial peplum shape.

-Cutting-edge fashion at its best, the ensemble can be described as ‘leisure chic.
-The form-fitting jacket has cold-shoulder cutouts and a deep vee neckline.
+This ensemble can be described as leisure chic.
+The form-fitting jacket has bold-shoulder cutouts and a deep vee neckline.
 Golden African tribal masks add the finishing touch to this iconic creation.

 Neat, white, clean-cut leather sandals adorned with the signature golden African mask buckle.
-The transition of the iconic buckles from the clothes to the footwear is simply remarkable.
-The open toe design stylishly lets in some air to keep your feet cool.
+The transition of the iconic buckles from clothes to footwear is simply remarkable.
+The open-toe design stylishly lets in some air to keep your feet cool.

-Edgy, high-heeled ankle sandals in color-blocked black and white.
-Notice the gold detailing comprising of African masks.
-The outsized bows add a striking finishing touch to this glamorous pair of sandals.
+These edgy, high-heeled ankle sandals in color-blocked black and white are by far the most daring footwear design by Loza Maléombho.
+Notice the gold African mask detailing.
+The outsized bows add a striking finish to this glamorous pair of sandals.